-This chapter describes how to search for, display, and view in-car videos, body-worn videos, and body-worn still images or "snapshots".
+This chapter describes how to search for, display, and view in-car videos, body-worn (includes BodyVISION and BWX-100 DVRs) videos, and body-worn still images or "snapshots".
 It also describes how to update and maintain those system settings that relate to videos, such as video categories and notations.